Topics: Accounts Payable Automation, Finance and Accounting Transformation

 AP teams must be experts in the specific requirements of their industry.
 This could include handling taxes on different types of purchases, understanding the paperwork needed to avoid fraud, or navigating the intricacies of international payments.
 These skillsets can go a long way towards ensuring that every payment the company makes is legal and compliant.

 Ignoring these rules can lead to more than just hefty fines.
 The fallout from non-compliance might include audits or even legal action, which can be expensive and time-consuming.
 Perhaps even more damaging is the hit to the company’s reputation.
+Compliance knowledge is one of the future-ready accounts payable skills for finance professionals, especially as tax rules, payment regulations, and audit expectations continue to evolve.

 For instance, consider early payment discounts.
 Some vendors offer a small discount for paying invoices early.
 While the savings might seem minor at first glance, they can add up quickly over time, especially when managed across numerous invoices.
 Similarly, optimizing payment terms can help align outgoing payments with the company’s cash flow, improving financial stability without straining resources.

 AP specialists with good analytical skills also contribute to overall business efficiency.
 They analyze every part of the AP process, looking for slow points or unnecessary steps that could be made more efficient.
+This is one of the AP professional skills that separates a purely transactional AP role from one that contributes directly to cost control and process improvement.

 See how QX transformed accounts payable for one of the world’s largest beverage producers.
 Learn how our optimization solutions freed up their finance team to focus on strategy, not just transactions.
 Read the case study!